Peter-Opapa/PostgreSQL_retail_sales/README.md

 **Database**: `PostgreSQL_Sales_Project`

 In this project, I have demonstrated my PostgreSQL skills and techniques typically used by data analysts to explore, clean, and analyze retail sales data.
 The project involves setting up a retail sales database, performing exploratory data analysis (EDA), and answering specific business questions through SQL queries.
-## Objectives
+## Achievements

-1. **To Set up a retail sales database**: I Created and populated a retail sales database with the provided sales data.
+1. I Created and populated a retail sales database with the provided sales data.
-2. **To Clean Data**: I Identified and removed all records with missing or null values.
+2. I Identified and removed all records with missing or null values.
-3. **To utilize Exploratory Data Analysis (EDA)**: I Performed basic exploratory data analysis to understand the dataset.
+3. I Performed basic exploratory data analysis to understand the dataset.
-4. **To analyse Sales and Revenue**: I used PostgreSQL to answer specific business questions and derived insights from the sales data.
+4. I used PostgreSQL to answer specific business questions and derived insights from the sales data.

 ## Project Structure